Ten Places Where Industrial-Organizational Psychologists Are Likely to Work

-As noted earlier, sometimes industrial-organizational psychologists work in private practice.
+As noted earlier, sometimes industrial organizational psychology professionals work in private practice.
 In this case, they often consult with businesses and other organizations to provide their unique services to their clients.

 Another aspect of being in private practice is this – you can do it with just a master’s degree.
 While many of the job settings on this list require a doctorate (or at least strongly recommend one), working for yourself means that you don’t necessarily have to have a higher degree.
-A master’s degree is a must, though.
+While there are plenty of bachelor’s degree programs in IO psychology, you’ll really need a master’s degree to work in the field.

 Which Job Setting is Right for You?

-Your daily routine might be a little different in a marketing firm than in a manufacturing facility, but at the end of the day, your tasks remain relatively the same.
-Your goal is to enhance the workplace, and with an education as an I/O psychologist, you have the means to do just that.
+Your daily routine might be a little different in a human resources department than in a manufacturing facility, but at the end of the day, your tasks remain relatively the same.
+Your goal is to enhance the workplace, and with an education as an IO psychologist, you have the means to do just that.

-With the information presented above, you should have a clearer picture of what you might do as an industrial-organizational psychologist in a variety of settings.
-Use this information to guide your educational path, that way you can make an informed decision about continuing your education, getting work experience, and finding the ideal job setting for you.
+With the information presented above, you should have a clearer picture that answers the question, “Where do IO psychologists work?”
+Use this information to guide your educational path.
+It will help you make an informed decision about:

 B.A.
 Social Studies Education | University of Wyoming